psomisetty/PaintGame/PaintGame ReadMe.txt

 	Also, I want to add in the ability to hold down shift for having a varying velocity depending on how long shift is held for.

+Credits:
+Music File "IncompatibleType" Composed and Created by Greg Mcleod of McLeodGaming Inc.